 Once you've calculated your overhead costs, you can divide them by the total volume of pizzas expected over your first year of operation.
 By adding your total overhead costs and the already calculated cost of ingredients together, you can assess the total cost for each pizza.

-2. Prices and deals offered by competitors
+2. Financial forecast for a pizzeria: check out the prices and deals offered by competitors

 Making a financial forecast for a pizzeria also requires you to check out your direct competitors and their prices, especially if they seem to be attracting a lot of customers.